pradhyu-glitch/blooket-hack/README.md

-These hcks were made by multiple people
+These hacks were made by multiple people
 NOT BY ME

 Important: To use the hacks that have the copy to clipboard item you have to type (javascript:) then Ctrl+v the hack into the URL